-The southernmost point in Pinellas County offers numerous places to wade.
-They begin as soon as you get on the causeway heading south from the Bayway (exit 4 from 1-275).
-There is a large grass flat surrounded by deep water on the west side, about halfway between the condos and the first bridge.
-Park in the grass and wade until you see the drop off.
-Another area is past the second bridge, opposite the entrance to the boat ramp.
-There is a narrow flat that ends at a deep channel that parallels the road.
-When the main road dead ends, a left turn will take you to a point in the middle of a very large grass flat.
-Wade south toward the middle of the bay and fish the area near the sand bar.
-Walk toward the island in the direction of the Sky Way and fish the grass.

-East Beach at the end of the road is a good spot.
-You can wade on the outside on the Gulf side or to the inside.
-Conception Key lies off the end of the East Beach.
-You can wade toward it and find reds, snook, trout and flounder.

-North Beach at the very tip is good spot also.
-You can find multiple species including pompano along the sand bottom.
-It's also a good spot for beach snook on early spring and summer mornings.
-As you head toward the North Beach you will see kayak rentals on the right.
-The water there consists of deep canals that hold fish including rolling tarpon from time to time.

-Shell key is across Bunces Pass, so you need a boat or kayak to get there.
-That beach holds less people and is a good beach for summer snook.
-You can sight fish and see snook close to the shore in the swash channel.
-Fish small white flies carefully and stay well back from the water.
-Try to see and cast to the snook before they see you.

-- 8. North Skyway.
+8. North Skyway.
 1/2 mile north of the rest area, west side.
 Exit Skyway rest area exit southbound, make a right at the stop sign and go to where the road ends.
-There is an opportunity between where you park and the bridge to the north.
-You can fish from the land or walk out to knee deep water. - 9.
-South Skyway.
-Rest area side, Joe Island.
-Here you will find all hard sand and good fishing opportunities.
-It is a walk to get to better fishing but it is doable on foot.
-It is about 3⁄4 mile walk over to Joe Island where you can find redfish in the pot holes on an incoming tide. - 10.
-Weedon Island Preserve Cultural and Natural History Center 1800 Weedon Drive NE St. Petersburg, FL 33702.
-It is located off the St Pete side of Gandy to the south.
-Watch for the brown park sing off Gandy.
-Park at the round-a-bout at the end.
+Opportunity between where you park and the bridge to the north.
+You can fish from the land or walk out to knee deep water.
+Courtesy of kayak guide Neil Taylor.

+9. South Skyway.
+Park at the rest area across from Joe Island.
+Here you will find hard sand and good fishing opportunities to the North toward Joe Island.
+It is a good walk to get to the best fishing but can be waded.
+It is about 3/4 mile walk over to Joe Island where you can find redfish in the pot holes on an incoming tide.
+Courtesy of kayak guide Neil Taylor.

+10. Weedon Island Preserve Cultural and Natural History Center 1800 Weedon Drive NE St. Petersburg, FL 33702.
+Located off the St Pete side of Gandy to the south.
+Watch for the brown park sign off Gandy.
+Park near the round-a-bout at the end.
 This is a popular kayak launch point, but people wade here also in the shallow areas.
 Good for snook, trout and redfish.
-Fish the mangrove edges, potholes and cast into the channel. - 11.
-Honeymoon Island.
-North Of Dunedin and East of US#19 on #586 a long causeway with 2 bridges ends at Honeymoon Island Park.
+Fish the mangrove edges, potholes and cast into the channel.

+11. Honeymoon Island.
+North Of Dunedin and East of US#19 on #586, a long causeway with two bridges ends at Honeymoon Island Park.
 The park opens at 8.00 am.
 You can fish the pass from "dog beach" to your left or drive to the northern most parking lot and park near the last "beach house".
 The beach in this area has lots of rocks and troughs that hold fish.
 The area is fishable up the long beach to the point.
-This is a tough place to fish if there is much wind coming from the west and watch your back cast if there are people walking the beach. - 12.
-Phillippe Park, Safety Harbor.
+This is a tough place to fish if there is much wind coming from the west and watch your back cast if there are people walking the beach.

+12. Phillippe Park, Safety Harbor.
 Take the Courtney Campbell Causeway west to Clearwater and turn to the right on S Bayshore Blvd and drive about 2 miles north to find the park signs on your right.
 The south side of park has a good walking bottom where you can find snook, trout and redfish.
+Courtesy of kayak guide Neil Taylor.

-- 13. Boca Ciega Millennium Park, 12410 74th Ave.
-N. (Old Oakhurst Rd.), Seminole, FL 33772.
+13. Boca Ciega Millennium Park, 12410 74th Ave.
+N. (Old Oakhurst Rd.),Seminole, FL 33772.
 This park has a canoe launch, boardwalk and nature trails and access to the bay.
-An Average Angler show featured kayak and wade fishing for multiple reds.
+An Average Angler show featured kayak and wade fishing for trout, snook and reds.
 Follow the canoe launch and creek down to the bay.
 The park is a stop on the Florida Fish & Wildlife Conservation Commission's "Great Florida Birding Trail".
-You can view shore birds, wading birds, birds of prey, upland birds & water fowl. - 14.
-Weedon Island in St Pete across the Gandy Bridge.
-Drive to the end of the park where you will find a kayak launch and pier.
-You can wade from here on a low tide and find good oyster bars to prospect.
-Using a kayak is easier as you can cover more water.
-Or, on the way in, about a half mile from the end you will see four parking spots on the left.
-Start down the sandy trail here and watch for the sign for Lookout Point.
-From Lookout Point you can wade east and then north or south and find tailing reds on the low tides in the winter.
-This area is lightly fished on the low water and can be very good.
-As always, seek the lowest morning tides in the winter months for your best opportunity.
+You can view shore birds, wading birds, birds of prey, upland birds & water fowl.